regebro/prehistoric-python/prehistoric-python/trunk/presentation.rst

     The next old sorting pattern *is* all about speed.
 And this is nothing you will find in Django 1.5, because this doesn't even work under Python 3.

-    So this example is from Plone, which doesn't run on Python 3.
+    So this example is from Plone, and in fact an old version of Plone, Plone 4.0.

 ----

 :data-x: r-203